QuantEcon/lecture-jax/_sources/arellano.md

 - $ y_H $ is 5% above  the mean of the $ y $ grid values

-The grid used to compute this figure was relatively fine (`y_grid_size, B_grid_size = 51, 251`), which explains the minor differences between this and
+The grid used to compute this figure was relatively fine (`y_size, B_size = 51, 251`),
-Arrelano’s figure.
+which explains the minor differences between this and Arrelano’s figure.

 The figure shows that